 - 52% say they have no plans to let employees choose how they receive communications

 Unfortunately, just under half of IC professionals lack a channel-specific plan, which will be essential to successful omnichannel communications.
-Also, there seems to be an internal communication trend toward putting tech systems in place, but less commitment to employee involvement and choice.
+Also, there seems to be an internal communications trend toward putting tech systems in place, but less commitment to employee involvement and choice.
 Without considering employee feedback or letting them choose their preferred communications channel, adoption and satisfaction might suffer.

 5. New Kinds of Content